 Storage Tank Regulations

-Over the last number of years, Environment Canada has consulted with industry groups, First Nations, federal government departments, and product suppliers in order to develop new regulations regarding petroleum storage tanks.
+Over the last number of years, Environment and Climate Change Canada has consulted with industry groups, First Nations, federal government departments, and product suppliers in order to develop regulations regarding petroleum storage tanks.

-Environment Canada estimates that there are approximately 10 000 storage tank systems within federal jurisdiction, and that approximately 3000 of them are over 20 years old and do not have any leak detection systems, secondary containment systems, nor any corrosion protection.
+Environment and Climate Change Canada estimates that there are approximately 10,000 storage tank systems within federal jurisdiction, and that approximately 3000 of them are over 20 years old and do not have any leak detection systems, secondary containment systems, nor any corrosion protection.
 There is an environmental threat due to possible corrosion of these storage tanks.
-Therefore, in order to help protect the health and safety of the general public and the environment, on June 12, 2008, Environment Canada adopted the Storage Tank Systems for Petroleum Products and Allied Petroleum Products Regulations to govern storage tank systems that are under federal jurisdiction.
-These new regulations apply to storage tank systems that are owned or operated by federal departments, agencies, boards or properties that are owned by the Crown including railways, port authorities, and airports.
+In order to help protect the health and safety of the general public and the environment ECCC adopted the Storage Tank Systems for Petroleum Products and Allied Petroleum Products Regulations to govern storage tank systems that are under federal jurisdiction.
+These regulations apply to storage tank systems that are owned or operated by federal departments, agencies, boards or properties that are owned by the Crown including railways, port authorities, and airports.
 They also include all Aboriginal lands, including those operated by band councils, or owned by private companies or individuals on the Aboriginal lands.

 - indoor storage tanks

 - mobile tanks such as those on the back of a pickup or other trucks